chandrashritii/Type-on-Strap/pages/about.md

 * Freshman Undergrad
 * Enthusiastic about opensource, writing, blogging and books.
 * Hit me up for collaborations and projects.
-I don't bite, not on a good day anyway :wink-smiley:
+I don't bite, not on a good day anyway.